Edit

 Does Azure Firewall support inbound traffic filtering?

-Azure Firewall supports inbound and outbound filtering.
-Inbound protection is typically used for non-HTTP protocols like RDP, SSH, and FTP protocols.
-For inbound HTTP and HTTPS protection, use a web application firewall such as Azure Web Application Firewall (WAF) or the TLS offload and deep packet inspection capabilities of Azure Firewall Premium.
+Yes, Azure Firewall supports both inbound and outbound traffic filtering.
+Inbound filtering is typically used for non-HTTP protocols such as RDP, SSH, and FTP.
+For inbound HTTP and HTTPS traffic, consider using a web application firewall like Azure Web Application Firewall (WAF) or the TLS offload and deep packet inspection features of Azure Firewall Premium.

 Does Azure Firewall Basic support forced tunneling?